hungcq/knowledge-repo/IT/designing-data-intensive-applications/3-storage-retrieval.md

   - Implementation:
     - Break DB into fixed-size blocks/pages
     - Pages refer to other pages' address on disk
     - Read: traverse tree until reaching leaf.
-Leaf contains key's value or address of page containing key's value
+Leaf contains key's value or address of page containing key's value.
       - <img src="./resources/3.6.png" width="500">
     - Update: search for the page containing the key, update & write the whole page to disk
     - Insert: if page reach its maximum capacity -> break into 2 pages & update tree